bdunderscore/attach-to-me/docs/docs/en/upgrade.md

 # Upgrade guide

+## 1.1.x → 1.2

+To upgrade from 1.1 to 1.2, simply import the 1.2 unitypackage over the 1.1 package.

+**1.2 now supports the UdonSharp 1.0 beta!**
+* It is strongly recommended to upgrade to Attach-To-Me 1.2 before upgrading to U#1.0.
+If you did not do so, please delete the `Attachables Controller` object from the scene once manually to avoid issues.

 ## 1.1 → 1.1.1

 To upgrade from 1.1 to 1.1.1, simply import the 1.1.1 unitypackage over the 1.1 package.